threatwinds/api-docs/auth/email.md

 This Authorization header can be obtained from an active session of the account.
 Please ensure that the session is active before attempting to retrieve the authorization header for the request.

 * **Address** body _string_
-The email parameter represents a user's email address that is going to be associated with their account.
-This email address is used for communication with the user, and may also be used as a way to reset their password or verify their account. _e.g.: john@doe.net_
+The email parameter represents a user's email address that's going to be associated with their account.
+  This email address is used for communication with the user and may also be used as a way to reset their password or verify their account. e.g.: john@doe.net

 To create an email, use a **POST** request, for example: